Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 ## Templates

 A template contains formatted text that can be dynamically filled with information.
-Usually these are used for creating dynamic HTML responses, in our application we only use then for the email functionality.
+Usually these are used for creating dynamic HTML responses, in our application we only use them for the email functionality.

 ## Static file deployment